gsantia/hands-on-ml-solutions/README.md

 # hands-on-ml-solutions
-My solutions to the excercises found in Hands-On Machine Learning with Scikit-Learn &amp; TensorFlow.
+Solutions to the excercises found in Hands-On Machine Learning with Scikit-Learn &amp; TensorFlow.